NifraWahaj/Gelato-e-Caffe/README.md

 - kindly, put both filters in same row for AdminReviews - FIXED   (try to make it on half half of the page like 50% for each filter in same row) - DONE
 - MENU and AdminMenu(dont include filter) write script so it show coffee section by default - DONE

+when some item is searched it should show that item by opening it's category section by itself - DONE